AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/streaming/http.md

 ## Create a source connection

-After creating your base connection, you will need to create a source connection to SOMETHING.
+After creating your base connection, you will need to create a source connection.
 When creating a source connection, you'll need the `id` value from your created base connection.

 **API format**